farizrahman4u/seq2seq/README.md

 ![Attention Seq2seq](http://i64.tinypic.com/a2rw3d.png)

 Let's not stop there either.
 In all the models described above, there is no allignment between the input sequence elements and the output sequence elements.
 But for machine translation, learning a soft allignment between the input and output sequences imporves performance.[[3]](http://arxiv.org/pdf/1409.0473v6.pdf).
 The Seq2seq framework includes a ready made attention model which does the same.
-Note that in the attention model, there is no hidden state propogation, and a bidirectional LSTM encoder is used by default.
+Note that in the attention model, there is no hidden state propagation, and a bidirectional LSTM encoder is used by default.
 Example:

 ```python
 import seq2seq